katekalcevich/accessible-accessibility/Digital Accessibility Framework.md

 -   what culture and governance you want for digital accessibility

--   how the accessibility experts will support the digital team (your accessibility support model)
+-   how the digital team will be supported in implementing accessibility

 Regularly update your strategy based on whether you achieve your digital accessibility outcomes (see step 4).